was a carpenter before making it in the movies and apparently relished the opportunity to use his skills in the 'barn raising' sequence of the movie.

 If you have a small child, you can buy one of those wooden marble toys Harrison Ford made for the Amish boy.

-Right up the street from Zimmermans is the intersection where Harrison Ford punched out the townie who spread ice cream on his face.
+Right up the street from Zimmermans is the intersection where Harrison Ford punched out the townie who said "Boo!" to him after spreading ice cream on Daniel's face.

 In Summer of 2005, the Lancaster tourism people had a "Witness" tour, and me and my wife went to see it.
 The bus took you to the actual Witness farm where the movie was filmed.
 It is currently occupied by an Amish family (all present during the tour) and it is a working Amish farm to this day.